shrijapPERSONAL/IntuneDocs.hu-hu/InTuneDocs/DeployUse/plan-your-user-and-device-groups.md

     * Létrehoz egy csoportot az Intune-ban, amely a **Jóváhagyott felhasználók** csoport tagjait magában foglaló dinamikus tagságlekérdezést használ.
 Ennek eredményeképpen **Pat** az Intune felhasználói csoport tagja lesz.

 > [!TIP]
-> A csoportok létrehozásakor gondolja át a házirend alkalmazási módját.
-Például rendelkezhet az eszköz operációs rendszerére szabott házirendekkel, illetve a szervezeten belüli különböző szerepeknek vagy az Active Directory-ban már megadott szervezeti egységeknek megfelelő házirendekkel.
-Bizonyos esetekben hasznos lehet az iOS, Android és Windows operációs rendszerekhez rendelt eszközcsoportok, valamint az egyes szervezeti szerepekhez tartozó felhasználói csoportok létrehozása.
+> A csoportok létrehozásakor gondolja át, hogyan szeretné alkalmazni a szabályzatokat.
+Lehetnek például az eszközök operációs rendszereire szabott, vagy az Active Directoryban már definiált, szervezeten belüli szerepköröknek vagy szervezeti egységeknek megfelelő szabályzatok.
+Egyes rendszergazdák hasznosnak tartják külön iOS-, Android- és Windows-eszközcsoportok létrehozását.
+Ez a különböző szervezeti szerepkörök szerinti felhasználói csoportok létrehozása mellett történik.

 <!--- should we just link to a policies topic at this point and remove this?
 Ask Rob
- You'll probably want to create a default policy that applies to all groups and devices, to establish the basic compliance requirements of your company.
-Then create more specific policies for the broadest categories of users and devices, for example, email policies for each of the device operating systems.
+ You'll probably want to create a default policy that applies to all groups and devices, to establish the basic compliance requirements of your organization.
+Then, you create more specific policies for the broadest categories of users and devices, for example, email policies for each of the device operating systems.

- Be careful naming your policies so that you can easily identify them later.
+ Be careful when you name your policies, so that you can easily identify them later.
 For example, a good, descriptive policy name is **WP Email Policy for Entire Company**.

- Each time you create a restrictive policy you'll want to communicate it to your users, so after you create the more general groups and policies pay attention to how you create smaller groups so that you can reduce unnecessary communication.--->
+ Each time you create a restrictive policy, you'll want to communicate it to your users.
+After you create the more general groups and policies, pay attention to how you create smaller groups so that you can reduce unnecessary communication.--->

 ## Beépített csoportok
-Az Intune kilenc olyan beépített csoportot tartalmaz, amelyek nem szerkeszthetők vagy törölhetők: <!--maybe a screen shot would be best?-->
+Az Intune kilenc olyan beépített csoporttal rendelkezik, amely nem módosítható és nem törölhető: <!--maybe a screen shot would be best?-->

 -   **Minden felhasználó**
     -   Nem csoportosított felhasználók